oip-rnd/2pit.io/README.md

 In your database you have a table named 'core_instance' with only one row.
 Change the fqdn value (which is localhost) to reflect the one of your site.
 The fqdn is for example of the form www.2pit.io.

-Install MDB Pro that you should get separately in public/MDB-Pro.

 The config/application.config.php and config/modules.config.php files are ignored by git since they refer to your local modules and files.
-Create them by copying from the templates
+Create them by copying from the templates:

 	cd ../config/
 	cp application.config.template.php application.config.php